Traders need access to the right football stats, presented in the best way for quick and easy research.

 Once you've set your basic filters, click on a fixture row to view the stats for that fixture.
 Alternatively, click on a league to open up all fixtures in that league for the day.

-This is an Icelandic Urvalsdeild fixture between KA and Keflavik:
+This is an Australian A League fixture between Central Coast Mariners and Wellington Phoenix:

 The top row shows what we call Main Trading Stats.
 It includes goals scored, goals conceded, overs/unders, both teams to score (BTS) and more.

-For this fixture, the second row is labelled Top v Bottom because KA are in the top half of the Urvalsdeild and Keflavik are in the bottom half.
-The stats are the same as the MTS row, except that they're calculated from KA's home games against bottom half teams and Keflavik's away games against top half teams.
+For this fixture, the second row is labelled Top v Top because both teams are in the top half of the A League.
+The stats are the same as the MTS row, except that they're calculated from Central Coast Mariners' home games against top half teams and Wellington Phoenix's away games against top half teams.
 Context is important!

 Probabilities and Predictions is exactly that.
 There are probabilities for first and second half goals based on previous performance, score predictions and the head-to-head (H2H) record between the teams.